 Wang Jingwei, one-time heir to Sun Yat-Sen until Chiang Kai-Shek asserted himself as the leader of the GMD with the backing of the military.
 In 1940 he became President of the Wang Jingwei regime based out of the Japanese-occupied areas of China.
 His name is considered a byword for supreme treachery to a degree that makes Benedict Arnold's look petty.
 Fortunately for him he died of natural causes in '44, though his wife was tried and found guilty of treason at the post-war Nanjing War Crimes trial.
 To be fair, Wang had good cause to believe that his defection could ensure that the relationship between China and Japan would be one of co-operation, and not exploitation.
 However, the political situation changed as Japan moved to strike out at the Allies and the USA, and he quickly became little more than a puppet.
 All he could really do from then on was try to limit the worst excesses of the Japanese Army as they bled the country dry.

-Puyi, the "emperor" of Nipponese-occupied Manchuria ("Manchukuo", they called it).
-He didn't much care for the job and found himself constantly arguing with the Japanese and their exploitative zaibatsu corporations; the only reason he took it on was that the Japanese wanted a monarchist Quisling to rule the northeast, and he happened to be the only candidate for the job (having previously been the legitimate Qing Dynasty Emperor of China before the Xinhai Revolution).
+Puyi, the "emperor" of "Manchukuo", the Japanese puppet state in Manchuria.
+He quickly found he didn't much care for the job and was constantly at odds with the Japanese and their exploitative zaibatsu corporations; the only reason he took it on was that the Japanese wanted a monarchist Quisling to rule the northeast, and he happened to be the only candidate for the job (having previously been the legitimate Qing Dynasty Emperor of China before the Xinhai Revolution).

 Pierre Laval, who was The Man Behind the Man to Marshal Pétain in the Vichy French regime, and the reason "Les Collaborateurs" is a French phrase.
 Laval had been obsessively anti-Nazi and anti-German prior to the fall of France, but afterward decided the Nazis were the inevitable winners and did everything possible to ingratiate himself to them.
 When France was freed from Nazi rule, both were sentenced to death, though Pétain got his sentence commuted to life imprisonment by De Gaulle.
 Laval, lacking Pétain's record of WW1 heroism and advanced age, was given no such mercy.